| | |

 your reaction have been?
 Would it have been hard for you to believe

+that Jesus had risen from the dead?
 2. Why did Jesus want to show the disciples that He had really risen

 from the dead and that He was not just a ghost?